Lichtwerkstatt/WarpCore/workshops/python_extended/script_day1.md

 - short one liner if statement `x=('yes' if True else 'no')`

 ### Task
+- find out if number is odd or even
+- is a number the square root of another number
 - write a little calculator where one can select operations (+, -, *, /)

 # Complex Data Types ([Lists](https://www.w3schools.com/python/python_lists.asp))